 We will do the crop planning, weeding, and succession plantings to keep the good stuff coming.
 Parents and kids come to the farm to do the fun stuff!
 Put on your boots and harvest your family’s share of delicious, organic produce each week.
 Soak up the beauty of nature together.
 Give your kids shovels so they can dig up purple potatoes while you snip a glorious bunch of cut flowers and take a deep breath.
 Ask gardening questions.
 Share stories.
-Have a picnic lunch with your kiddos under the big blue sky.
+Share a cucumber with your kiddo under the big blue sky.

 Family-oriented.
 Kids are amazing, but seriously, parenting is hard.
 It takes incredible patience, perseverance, creativity, and endurance to raise human beings.
 As parents of a 4 year old and a 6 year old, we get it.
 We are seeking ways to make the Family CSA experience supportive and encouraging for everyone involved.
-It’s a pilot year, so part of the beauty of this project is working together as a group to figure it out.
+Part of the beauty of this project is working together as a group to figure it out.
 If our farm needs to haul in a load of sand to create a massive sandbox, we’ll do it.
 If we need to grow more snacking fruits in the crop plan, we’ll make that happen.
-We have great cultivated and wild spaces on our farm and we’ll be seeking input from pilot-year families on how to craft a welcoming environment for kids and adults.
+We have great cultivated and wild spaces on our farm and we want input from your family on how to craft a welcoming environment for kids and adults.

 Great value.
 We are crop planning for abundance.
 We'd rather offer too much than not enough.
 At the same time we do not want to burden any parents with rotting-food guilt.
 Choose what you’d like on the harvest list, and go pick that.
 Pass over anything you know you won’t eat.

 Outdoor experiences.
-Our 10-acre farm is new to us, and we are very grateful and excited to be stewards of this land.
-We have a small pond for fishing, frog catching, and turtle watching.
+Our 10-acre farm is relatively new to us, and we are very grateful and excited to be stewards of this land.
+We have hammocks and chickens, a small play structure and play house, and an abundance of frogs, toads, caterpillars, butterflies, and earthworms.
 There is a bubbling creek that flows in rainy seasons and dries in the heat of July.
 Our 6 acre pasture is fenced and is great for a wild rumpus of running off energy.
-And of course we chickens!

 Local.
 For reference, our farm is a 12 minute drive from downtown Ann Arbor, 15 minutes from Dexter, and 20 minutes from Plymouth.
 We are so grateful to have found a farm near to the community we've loved these last ten years!
 We believe the future is local, and we want to make it easy for you and your children to personally know the farmers growing your food.
 We want you to see our growing practices up close and ask questions.